 - Prof Viktor Mayer-Schönberger (Big data, governance, law)

 Applicants are advised to time their visit to coincide with one of Oxford’s three terms, as colleagues are more likely to be available during these times.
-Oxford University terms are referred to as Michaelmas Term (MT), Hilary Term (HT) and Trinity Term (TT) and normally last eight weeks each.
+Oxford University terms are referred to as Michaelmas Term, Hilary Term and Trinity Term and normally last eight weeks each.

-Conversely, if a visitor is looking for a quieter working environment, Trinity term may be preferred.
+Conversely, if you are looking for a quieter working environment, Trinity term may be preferred.
 It is important to note that less supervision will be available over the long summer vacation due to the travel demands that frequently take faculty outside of Oxford.

 |Michaelmas||1st Friday in August||1st Friday in June|